-As a quick note, these analogies are imperfect, so don’t get too caught up in the technicalities.
-Their goal is to put the wide landscape of product management into perspective, so you can approach the role with more clarity — whether as an aspiring or current PM.
+As a quick note, these analogies aren’t perfect, so don’t get too caught up in the technicalities.
+They are here to put the different flavors of product management into perspective, so you can approach the role with more clarity.

 The word “product” in product management can be misleading.
-What users consider to be your product often extends beyond the software layer, but your direct influence as a PM rarely does.
+What users consider to be your product often extends beyond the software layer, but your direct influence as a PM doesn’t always do.
 Understanding the anatomy of your business will help you determine how to work with other functions to create value for your users.

-To understand this idea, let’s picture product managers as interior designers for offline businesses:
+To understand this idea, let’s picture product managers as interior designers:

-The office space is your product.
-The layout, décor, and amenities are the product features.
-You have a direct influence over them, and they are the main reason why customers come to you.
+The indoor space is your product.
+The layout, décor, and amenities are the features.
+You have direct influence over them, and they are the main reason why customers come to you.
 In other words, you define what your company sells.

-While the shopping experience — in-store navigation, checkout, atmosphere— is essential, the items on the shelves are what customers are ultimately after.
-You might not get to decide what goes on the shelves, but you can design better infrastructures for the stockroom or merchandising displays to influence how your company sells.
+While the shopping experience — in-store navigation, ambiance, checkout — is important, the items on the shelves are what customers are ultimately after.
+You might not decide what gets stocked, but you can design a more efficient stockroom layout or improve merchandising displays to boost sales.

-Companies such as Facebook and Google don’t work like a 10-person startup, neither do their product teams.
-Many brilliant PMs struggle with the transition from one company stage to another because they underestimate the contrast.
+Companies like Google don’t operate like small 10-person startups, and neither do their product teams.
+Many brilliant PMs struggle with the transition from one company stage to another because they underestimate the differences involved.

-A good way to understand this is by viewing product managers as professional chefs:
+A good way to understand this is by viewing product managers as chefs:

 The restaurant’s goal is to make a wave in the local culinary scene.
 Your dishes need to “wow” restaurant-goers with a unique take.
-Hence, you should constantly run moonshot experiments to figure out what customers will bite (pun intended).
+To do so, you should constantly run moonshot experiments to figure out what customers will bite (pun intended).